xpander-ai/nvidia-meeting-recorder-agent/README.md

 ## Project Structure

 - `01-initialize-and-setup-agent.ipynb`: Detailed walkthrough for initializing and adding tools to the agent
-- `02-interact-and-execute-agent.ipynb`: Detailed walkthroug for executing the agent to solve example use cases
+- `02-interact-and-execute-agent.ipynb`: Detailed walkthrough for executing the agent to solve example use cases
 - `agent_config.json`: Configuration file defining agent tools and capabilities
 - `images/`: Visual assets for the notebooks
 - `requirements.txt`: Required Python dependencies
-- `.env`: Required credentials to run this project

 ## Agent Capabilities